chanzuckerberg/czid-workflows/short-read-mngs/idseq-dag/README.md

 TODO: Move this code over to the idseq-dag repo.

 ## Release notes

+- 2.9.0
+   - Change how blacklist filter works so that if a read maps both to blacklisted and non-blacklisted entries, it isn't dropped, and only the non-blacklisted entries are used.
+This improves recall for organisms whose DNA is used in cloning vectors, such as Chikunguya virus.

 - 2.8.0
    - Add taxon blacklist filtering at hit calling